 When it’s time to move to another state across the country, there’s more to pack than just clothing and the small items that you have inside your home.
+You might also have to move heavy appliances!
 If you follow a few packing tips, then you can get all of your appliances ready to load onto a truck and across the country in one piece.
 The first thing that you need to do is determine what you need to keep and what you can leave behind.
 Some of the larger appliances might be in your new home already, so you might not need to transport them.
 This would save you money and time since you wouldn’t need to use additional resources to pack and ship these appliances.
+Hiring a professional appliance moving company might be the easy way out, but here are some tips if you want to move the appliances yourself.

 No matter the size of the appliances you’re packing, you need to find boxes that are the right size, as well as other materials that will keep your appliances from breaking or getting damaged during the move.
 A professional moving company often has the materials that you would need and can pack your appliances if you don’t have the time.
 Try to find the original box for smaller appliances.
 Get Styrofoam and packing pellets that you can put between lids so that they don’t break.
 Invest in heavy-duty tape to secure boxes that are used.
 Packing paper and bubble wrap are items that you might need as well.
 They can be wrapped around larger appliances that you’re shipping as they will usually not fit inside a box.